Chicago City Guide: What, When, Where, Why to Visit

 Skydeck: From 103 floors above the ground, check out the 360-degree views of four states: Michigan, Indiana, Illinois and Wisconsin.
 One of the highlights of Skydeck is The Ledge.
 Step outside the tallest building in the western hemisphere and the third tallest in the world.
 At 1,353 feet in the air, The Ledge’s glass boxes extend out 4.3 feet from Skydeck.

-Hancock Observatory: You can capture 360-degree views and four states from the top of Hancock, too.
+360 Chicago: You can capture 360-degree views and four states from the top of Hancock, too.
 At 1,000 feet in the air, Hancock has Chicago’s only open-air skywalk and is located just steps from The Magnificent Mile.

 Shedd Aquarium: Chicago CityPASS holders love skipping long lines especially in the summer when throngs of people are lined up outside to get in.
 Admission includes VIP entry to Waters of the World galleries, Amazon Rising, Wild Reef, Abbott Oceanarium, Polar Play Zone, an aquatic show and the Jellies special exhibit through 2013, plus your choice of a 4-D Experience.